kvrivas854/musicFinder/README.md

 # KCS Music Finder

-With this simple application you can easily search for Artist, Album Title, or Song Name.
-You can then proceed to add the song of your choice to your own personal playlist.
-If you need ideas for good songs we have a chart of the daily top songs.
-If you encounter any issues you can use our contact page to reach out to us via email.

 ## Description

 Music Finder is a simple application you can use to search for an Artist, Album Title, or Song Name.
 You can then proceed to add the song of your choice to your own personal list of Songs, Artist, and Album Title.
 If you need ideas for good songs we have a chart of the daily top songs.